dentsusoken/tw-app-android-wallet-ui/README.md

 5. You will be shown a success screen.
 Tap "Continue".
 6. You are now on the "Dashboard" screen.

-While on the "Dashboard" screen you can tap "Add doc" and issue a new document, e.g. "Driving License".
+While on the "Dashboard" screen you can tap "Add doc" and issue a new document, e.g. "mDL".

 If you want to re-issue a document, you must delete it first by tapping on it in the "Dashboard" screen and tapping the delete icon in the "Document details" view.